 Acne in adults is also called postadolescent acne.
 It can be persistent, with onset during teenaged years, or late onset beginning after the age of 25 years.
-It affects up to 15% of women, and is usually reported to be less common in men.
+Acne affects up to 15% of women, but is usually reported to be less common in men.

 Adult acne can be predominantly inflammatory, with papules and pustules, or predominantly comedonal, often with many large closed comedones (whiteheads).
 Deep inflammatory lesions and macrocomedones may result in scarring.

 Adult acne usually presents as acne vulgaris (common acne).
 But it often has the following characteristics.